 Data is the backbone that extends the frontiers of sales enablement strategies, every day.
 It is certainly the backbone that holds our always-on sales enablement framework.
-Data adds colour to what is working and helps align sales training with the broader business needs.
-Sales leaders must back their decisions by the skill levels and knowledge gaps of individual sales reps and the overall organization.
-With insights about learning trends, what content impacts sales performances, organizational competency heatmaps, sales enablement managers can invest more time in creating a sales enablement strategy that makes training as targeted as possible.
+Data adds color to what is working and helps align sales training with broader business needs.
+Sales leaders must back their decisions on the skill levels and knowledge gaps of individual sales reps and the overall organization.
+With insights about learning trends, what content impacts sales performances, and organizational competency heatmaps, sales enablement managers can invest more time in creating a sales enablement strategy that makes training as targeted as possible.

 Learn More: Streamz Sales Enablement Analytics